 Dyeing with coffee grounds can be done by brewing coffee and using the hot coffee as the dye bath.
-Espresso coffee is darker than regular roast.
-The darker the bean, the darker the dye.
+The darker the roasted beans, the darker the dye.
 If you plan ahead and want to do a large batch of dyeing, refrigerate or freeze grounds from your daily brewing until you have enough grounds for a large batch.
 Heat in boiling water, strain, and use the liquid for the dye bath.

 Colorado White Fir Bark

 The Colorado White Fir, Abies concolor, is native to the mountains of western North America.
 It is a medium to large evergreen coniferous tree popular as an ornamental landscaping tree and as a Christmas tree.

 The needles are silvery blue to green, curve up from the stem and are soft to the touch.
 The bark is thin and ashy gray with resin blisters.
 The bark, when boiled with water, produces a light brown or tan dye.

 Rubeckia is known as coneflower or black-eyed Susan.
 All types of rubeckia are native to North America and many species are cultivated in gardens for their showy orange, yellow, or gold flower heads.